Technology is great, isn’t it?

 Short for Sound Navigation and Ranging, it’s exactly the same technology that has been used by submarines since WW1, and an early form of it was invented by naval architect Lewis Nixon in 1906.

-A device sends soundwave pulses into the water – often referred to as ‘pings’ – and these bounce back off any obstacles, terrain, or structures that happen to be down there.
+Scanning sonar sends soundwave pulses into the water – often referred to as ‘pings’ – and these bounce back off any obstacles, terrain, or structures that happen to be down there.

 This information is then translated into readable data, and you can accurately find where the little critters are hanging out, as well as identifying any hazards, vegetation, or any other structure and obstacle under the water.